LC1332/Luotuo-Chinese-LLM/README.md

 This project only made a slightly change on the Japanese-Alpaca-LoRA

-We named project in that because project LaMA and alpaca are all in Artiodactyla
+We named project in that because both LLaMA and alpaca are all belongs to Artiodactyla-Camelidae

 ## Data